crums-io/skipledger/README.md

 ## Changes

-Following feedback after the first release (thank you!), the project's focus turned to relational databases (where many ledgers already reside).
-Here's what changed under the hood since the last release:

-- Hash ledger (the skip ledger data structure with annotated crumtrails) implemented on RDBMS.
-- The special beacon rows of the previous version were dropped.
-(Users can still embed beacon values in their own business records in order to the establish *maximum age* of their rows.)
-- Modeled the *source ledger* (the source of the ledger's data).
-This supports rows composed of columns in the usual way.
-    - Simplified column types (strings, fixed / floating precision integral types, null, etc.)
-    - Salted hashing in order to resist decoding values from their hashes via rainbow attacks or frequency analysis.
-    - SQL column value type mappings to those modeled in the source ledger.
-- The source ledger is now encoded in morsel files; source rows in these files are now automatically validated against their hashes (since we've now defined what the parsing rules for generating those hashes are).
-- Support for individual column value (table cell) redactions in morsel files added.

-## Roadmap

-The following features are slated for version `0.0.4`:
+Version `0.0.4` brought a number of usability improvements.

 - JSON representation of morsel data.
-Can expose existing type information about column values this way, as well as provide programmatic access from other enviroments than Java.
+Exposes type information about column values, as well as providing programmatic access from other enviroments than Java.
-- Submerge command: slice out of pieces of data out of one or more morsel files from a same ledger into a new morsel file.
-(The owner of a morsel may not want to share every row in it).
+- submerge command: slices out of pieces of data out of a morsel file into a new morsel file.
+(The owner of a morsel may not want to share all the information in it).
 - Support for customized meta-info for morsels.
-This info needn't be necessarily validated but can help with usability.
+This info is not validated but helps with usability.
 For eg, column titles/headings.

+## Roadmap

+The following is planned for version `0.0.5`:

+- jpackage release.
+Installs executables with bundled Java runtimes.
+- Open / close issues.
+Note to Babak: leave open some not-big, first-time-contributor issues.
 - ?

 ## Thank you